sham-404/roxie/README.md

 ### Using a Chess GUI

-Roxie is compatible with any **UCI-compatible** chess GUI, including:
+Roxie works with any UCI-compatible GUI, including:

-- Arena
+* Arena
-- Cute Chess
+* Cute Chess
-- Banksia GUI
+* Banksia GUI
-- Nibbler
+* Nibbler

-Simply add the compiled `roxie` executable as a new UCI engine from your GUI's engine manager.
+Simply add the compiled executable as a new UCI engine.

 ### Engine Matches

-Roxie can also be used with tournament managers such as **cutechess-cli** for automated engine-vs-engine matches and self-play testing.
+Roxie can also be used with tournament managers such as **cutechess-cli** for engine matches and automated self-play testing.

 ---